 Christian Galindo (Performer, Understudy) is a queer, first generation Mexican & Guatemalan multidisciplinary dancer, community organizer, and plant-based chef, born and raised in Los Angeles, CA. She is currently based out of Oakland, CA and is thrilled to be a company dance understudy of La Mezcla.
 Being a part of the Pachuquísmo production is also meaningful to her as it honors the stories and strength of Mexican American women from her hometown during a male-centered time of resistance through movement, music and visual productions.

 Kirsten Millan (Performer, Marketing Associate) is a Philippine-American multidisciplinary dancer born and raised in San Francisco.
 She graduated from SFSU with dual degrees in History and Dance.
-In addition to teaching tap dance in the Bay Area for the last decade, she has performed work by esteemed choreographers around the Bay Area, New York City, and the Netherlands.
+In addition to teaching tap dance and working in various arts administration organizations in the Bay Area for the last decade, she has performed work by esteemed choreographers around the Bay Area, New York City, and the Netherlands.
+She is a company dancer for Parangal Dance Company and has been a performer with the Richmond/Ermet Aid Foundation (REAF) for the last 8 years.
 She hopes to continue exploring identity in the context of race, culture, and society in her work on and offstage.
 As La Mezcla’s Marketing Associate, she also promotes La Mezcla events by sharing behind the scenes videos and clips, promoting opportunities for the community, and creating content including videos and fliers.

 Luna Fuentes (Performer) is a multi-instrumentalist, music teacher, and graphic designer based in Oakland, California – originally from Valparaíso, Chile.
 She provides guitar and vocal harmonies for feminist-indie-folk-pop group Coraza; percussion, guitars and vocal harmonies for latin-flamenco-rock group LoCura; drums for folk-punk group That Band Frank and indie-folk group Mount Saint Elias, and rhythm guitar in jazz manouche duo Coucou, among other many projects.
 Loves cats and dogs, coffee, and disrupting the patriarchy through her work with La Mezcla.